Mervap/LamaPlugin/README.md

 ## Contributing

 Any contributing are welcome.
 You're encouraged to contribute to the plugin if you've found any issues or missing functionality that you would want to see.

-At the moment, really need help with:
-* Icons
-* Windows support (wsl2 + CI/CD)
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to set up the project.
+If you don't know what to do, check open [Issues](https://github.com/Mervap/LamaPlugin/issues).